Microchip-MPLAB-Harmony/usb_apps_host/apps/cdc_basic/readme.md

 | sam_v71_xult_freertos.X         | MPLABX | ATSAMV71Q21B        | [SAM V71 Xplained Ultra board](config_5)                                   |

 ## <a name="config_title"></a> Configuring the Hardware

+### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)

+- Use the USB micro-B port J201 to connect the USB Device to the USB Host PC.
+- LED1 indicates USB Device Configuration Set Complete event (the USB device functionality has been activated by the USB Host).

 ### <a name="config_16"></a> [PIC32MZ Embedded Connectivity with FPU (EF) Starter Kit](https://www.microchip.com/Developmenttools/ProductDetails/DM320007)